umenosanata/cursor-talk-to-figma-mcp/readme.md

 2. Choose "Link existing plugin"
 3. Select the `src/cursor_mcp_plugin/manifest.json` file
 4. The plugin should now be available in your Figma development plugins
+5. After making changes to the plugin, reload it in Figma to apply updates

 ## Windows + WSL Guide